Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Grafting a Solution

 So, I ended up gluing and clamping an extra piece of scrap wood to the end of that board, and even though it still felt a little wonky, I ended up liking the character it gave the table.
-It was like a happy accident – the kind Bob Ross would’ve been proud of.
+It was like a – the kind Bob Ross would’ve been proud of.

 I moved on, feeling a little more confident, and got the legs attached.
 Those legs… Holy smokes!
 I used lag screws because, let’s be honest, I thought it sounded cool, but I ended up struggling more than I’d like to admit.
 The noise of the drill was deafening in that garage, and I swear my neighbors probably thought I was building a spaceship instead of a table.